Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 I return to my work.

-I hold a deep appreciation for the versatility of the word, fuck.
-I use it at home often.
+I hold a deep appreciation for the word, fuck.
+It’s so versatile.
+I use it often.

-But something is different here.
+But something was different here.
 The tone.
-The way it enters me.
+The way it entered me.
 Violently.

 The volume.
 In a public space.
 The indifference to who has heard.
 The age of the boys.
-(The candidate running for the highest office of our nation.)
+(Not to mention the candidate running for the highest office of our nation.)

 Though I’m not a grandmother yet, I feel a growing grandmotherly responsibility toward the world.
 Toward paying attention, particularly to the seeds of misogyny.
 Particularly among the young.